Skip to main content

 hookData240bytesnOptional hook payload

-Withdrawals let users redeem USDC-backed tokens for USDC held in xReserve.
-Users can also withdraw USDC-backed tokens on another remote blockchain.
+Withdrawals let users redeem USDC-backed stablecoins for USDC held in xReserve.
+Users can also withdraw USDC-backed stablecoins on another remote blockchain.
 All withdrawals are initiated on the remote blockchain.

-A BurnIntent is a structured message that the remote blockchain creates when a user requests to burn USDC-backed tokens on their blockchain.
-It includes the amount of USDC-backed tokens burned and the source blockchain on which the USDC held in xReserve is released.
+A BurnIntent is a structured message that the remote blockchain creates when a user requests to burn USDC-backed stablecoins on their blockchain.
+It includes the amount of USDC-backed stablecoins burned and the source blockchain on which the USDC held in xReserve is released.

-Remote blockchain attesters sign burn intents, which proves the burn intent is valid. xReserve validates the burn intent and signature before releasing the corresponding USDC reserve.
+The message hash is a 32-byte hash of the burn intent payload.
+It is derived from the transfer specification, fee settings, and forwarding data.
+The /prepare-withdrawal endpoint returns a messageHashToSign for each burn intent.
+Remote blockchain attesters sign that hash with their attester keys, producing the burn intent signature.
+This signature proves the burn intent is valid. xReserve validates the burn intent and signature before releasing the corresponding USDC reserve.

 xReserve issues a withdrawal attestation after validating a burn intent signature and independently validating that the burn occurred on the remote blockchain.
 This attestation is used to release the USDC held in the xReserve smart contract.